-As usual the next year brings new trends in interior design but some of them are not really new but have been good old friends for a while.
+As always, the next year brings new trends and styles in interior design, but some of them are not really new, but have been good old acquaintances for a while now.
 They might have popped up even before 2020 but thanks to their popularity still have to be mentioned in the list of 2021’s interior trends.
 Others are new but we can already tell they will get really big in 2021.

 The essence of our analysis shows that many of the 2021 interior trends easily can be combined because they evolved out of the same desire - more of nature in our spaces.